jackmoore/jackmoore.github.io/_posts/2011-10-10-colorbox-with-json-or-flickr.md

 	$.getJSON(feedURL + '?' + feedQuery, buildLinks);

 I recommend taking a moment to view the <a href='http://api.flickr.com/services/feeds/photos_public.gne?id=68459092@N06&amp;format=json&amp;jsoncallback=?' target='_blank'>raw JSON data</a>.
 The `items` property contains an array of objects that contain all of the data needed to create the links and thumbnails.
 The URL to the photo is found in the `media` object.
 This URL is formatted to give the 'small' size of the photo.
-We will have to alter this URL to give us a larger size to display in ColorBox and again to give us a smaller size to use for a thumbnail.
+We will have to alter this URL to give us a larger size to display in Colorbox and again to give us a smaller size to use for a thumbnail.
 Fortunately we just have to exchange the [size suffix](http://www.flickr.com/services/api/misc.urls.html) with the suffix for the size we want.

 ### Step 3: Build the Links

-Let's create the anchor elements, assign ColorBox to them, and add them to our document:
+Let's create the anchor elements, assign Colorbox to them, and add them to our document:

 	function buildLinks (json) {
 		var